Harborchase of Venice nursing home infection control deemed lacking or inadequate; Public Record reveals Harborchase of Venice lawsuits filed

 Harborchase of Venice nursing home infection control issues resulted in the facility being cited by state investigators.
 As a lawyer who handles cases of nursing home abuse and neglect in Venice, Florida, I review and report on recent complaint and survey inspections of local nursing homes as they are released to the public.
 The Florida Agency for Healthcare Administration conducted an unannounced revisit inspection of Harborchase of Venice, a nursing home located at 950 Pinebrook Road, Venice, Florida 34285 on February 1st through February 2nd, 2016.
 This was a follow-up inspection to the one performed on December 10, 2015 at Harborchase of Venice in which the facility was found to not be in substantial compliance with state and federal law governing nursing homes.
 (See my March 2, 2016 post in which I detail the 19 specific violations of state and federal law cited against Harborchase of Venice at that time).
+The public record maintained by the Sarasota County Clerk of Court also reveals that there were several Harborchase of Venice lawsuits filed against the corporations that serve as the licensee and management companies for this facility.

 Quality assurance also deemed lacking at Harborchase of Venice nursing home